dromotherm/documentation/pages/themis/advanced/core_services.md

 permalink: core_services.html
 ---

-All the sofware you need is preinstalled on the SD card but by default, THEMIS is in standby mode.
+A factory THEMIS machine is generally in standby mode.

-Once the THEMIS machine booted with a freshly burned SD card, you can choose and activate the services you need.
+Once the THEMIS machine booted, you have to choose and activate the services you need.

-To achieve this, just establish a SSH connection and move to the hardware folder service :
+Standalone python sniffers are in the hardware folder service, they can be run through docker containers :

 ```
 cd /opt/openenergymonitor/BIOS2/hardware